AlbertYoukangWang/YOLOS-model-trained-on-single-channel-IR-images/README.md

 **Major Work Done so far/ Functionalities of our code:**

 Code for Both Training and Validation has been fully fixed.
-We have conducted 2 training experiments: `runs/experiment_1` training on 100% data, `runs/experiment_2_successful_val` training on 90% data, while performing validation on the remaining 10% data.
+I have conducted 2 training experiments: `runs/experiment_1` training on 100% data, `runs/experiment_2_successful_val` training on 90% data, while performing validation on the remaining 10% data.
 In order to see *tensorboard visualization* of results for both experiments, clone the directory, open `Tensorboard Visualization.ipynb` file and runs the corresponding cells.

 **Documentation of major bugs/problems fixed:**